 What Does “Corrosion Resistant” Mean?

-Corrosion is the gradual decay of a material caused by oxidation, chemical reactions, and other influencers.
-Corrosion resistance is one of the many benefits to working with electrical components like MIL-SPEC connectors and NATO connectors/plugs.
+Corrosion resistance is one of the many benefits of working with electrical components like MIL-SPEC connectors and NATO connectors/plugs.
 When you work with wires, cables, and other types of electrical equipment, it’s important to understand corrosion and how to disrupt it.

 So, what does “corrosion resistant” mean?
 Read on to learn more from Gateway Cable Company!